 - In an oven-safe skillet or cast iron pan, pan-fry the bacon over medium heat until crisp-tender.
 Once the bacon is crisp, remove the bacon and place it on a plate lined with a paper towel.
 Drain off all but 1 tablespoon of the bacon grease.

-- Add potatoes to bacon grease and lightly season with salt and pepper (if using canola oil instead of bacon grease, the potatoes may need a bit more salt).
+- Add potatoes to bacon grease and lightly season with salt and pepper.
 Pan fry for 5 minutes, stirring frequently.
-Add in leeks/onions and continue to pan fry for another 5 minutes or until potatoes are fork-tender.
+Add in leeks or onions and continue to pan fry for another 5 minutes or until potatoes are fork-tender.

 - Remove the skillet from the heat.
 Sprinkle the bacon over the potatoes in the pan.

-- Whisk together eggs, milk, salt, pepper, a dash of nutmeg, and Parmesan Cheese.
-Pour egg mixture over potatoes and bacon.
+- In a medium bowl or large glass measuring cup, whisk together the eggs with the cream, salt, pepper, a dash of nutmeg, and parmesan.
+Pour the egg mixture over the potatoes and bacon.

 - Serve immdeidately or after cooling slightly.